April Fools’ Email Ideas To Make Your Subscribers Laugh Out Loud

-Read on to find out tips and tricks to use in your holiday email campaigns, and see the examples of successful April Fools’ Day ideas to get inspired from.
+Read on to find out tips and tricks to use in your holiday email campaigns, and see examples of successful April Fools’ Day ideas to get inspired from.

-Why send out April Fools’ email
+Why send out April Fools’ emails

 Define your goals